milutinke/Discord-Archive-Bot/README.md

   - Enables/Disabled archiving
   - Enables/Disabled message updating
 - Command for pruning the archive
+- Server wipe command (**!awipe**) - Deletes all the channels and roles (If you want to start with a clean server)
+- Rollback a particular channel or the whole server (This command will disable talking in the chat until the process is done, if the archive is really big it will take days to rollback, since the bot message limit is 5 messages every X seconds, I suggest using the server live time replication option)

 ### TODO (Unimplemented):

 - Commands:
-  - Server wipe - Deletes all the channels and roles (If you want to start with a clean server)
-  - Rollback a particular channel or the whole server (manually)
+  - Command which displays the list of archived channels
-  - Archive a particular channel or the whole server (manually) (Used for data that has been sent before the bot was added)
+  - Archive a particular channel or the whole server (manually) (Used for data that has been sent before the bot was added, it could take hours or up to a day to archive the server if it has really big message history)
   - Export archive
 - Archive export: JSON, PDF, Plain Text, CSV, DOCX
 - Roles archiving
 - Web Interface (Might not be implemented)
+- Server replication in real time (As a separate bot which could receive data from this one)

+## Setup

+**TODO**

 ## Contibuting